sanskar1991/devsecops-assessment-v2/README.md

 ### Dependency Override

-The `package.json` includes an override for `cross-spawn` to address a vulnerability:
+The `package.json` includes an override for `cross-spawn` to address a vulnerability (CVE-2024-21538):

 ```json
 "overrides": {